Table Of Contents

-The food we eat and the way we breathe are the primary effectors on our overall health and lifestyle.
-In today’s time, we see the western world going crazy over yoga and meditation for recovery.
-People are overworked, stressed and all they need is a breath of fresh air and a delicious piece of dark chocolate, literally!
+The food we eat and the way we breathe are the two primary factors that affect our overall health and lifestyle.
+In today’s time, we see the western world going crazy over the use of yoga-like pranayama and meditation for recovery.
+People are overworked, stressed, and all they need is a breath of fresh air and a delicious piece of dark chocolate, literally!

-Then the way we breathe becomes all the more important.
-Learning the art of breathing can be a real-time investment for the fate of our physiological and prevention of mental health.
+Next, you may wonder: how does the use of breath exercises become important?
+Learning the art of breathing can be a real-time investment for the fate of our physiological health and prevention of mental ailments.

 The American Heart Association, in a study, recommends breathing as a safe alternative to diet and medicines to reduce blood pressure.

-Let us look at some breathing exercises and techniques which can be done seated on your office chair, or standing in a kitchen after a stressful day, or just waiting in your car, waiting for the traffic to clear.
+Let us look at some breathing techniques in yoga to strengthen lungs, which can be done seated on your office chair, or standing in a kitchen after a stressful day, or in your car while waiting for the traffic to clear.

 - Sit comfortably in a relaxing position